How much can I contribute to my SIPP?

-If you're a UK resident under the age of 75, the general rule is you can contribute to all of your pensions as much as you earn and you will receive tax relief on your contributions.
+If you're a UK resident under the age of 75, the general rule is that, each tax year, you can contribute as much to your pensions as you earn.
+You’ll receive tax relief on your contributions.

 Higher and top-rate taxpayers can claim back the additional tax they have paid through their tax return.

-A pension annual allowance of £40,000 and a lifetime allowance of £1 million apply and if you have income over £150,000 your annual allowance is tapered down from £40,000 to a minimum of £4,000.
+A pension annual allowance applies.
+For most people this is £40,000, but if you have income over £240,000 your annual allowance is tapered down from £40,000 to a minimum of £4,000.
 Please read our taper relief guide for more information.
 Once you access your pension, your annual allowance may drop to £4,000.
 Please see our Money purchase annual allowance information page.

-Please remember that tax rules can change in the future and there are other factors that affect how much you can pay into your pension, which you may need to consider.
+Please remember that tax rules can change in the future, and other factors affect how much you can pay into your pension, which you may also need to consider.